matt-harvey/tabulo/README.md

 ### Cell alignment

-Note the alignment of cell contents.
-By default, column header text is center-aligned, while the content of each cell in the table body is aligned in a way that tends to look appropriate for its data type.
-Numerical types are right-aligned, text is left-aligned, and booleans (`false` and `true`) are center-aligned.
+By default, column header text is center-aligned, while the content of each body cell is aligned according to its data type.
+Numbers are right-aligned, text is left-aligned, and booleans (`false` and `true`) are center-aligned.
 This can be customized by passing `:center`, `:left` or `:right` to the `align_header` or `align_body` options of `add_column`, e.g.:

 ```ruby
   table.add_column("Doubled", align_header: :left, align_body: :left) { |n| n * 2 }